Week #44 – Elementary School

 Week 44.
 Elementary School.
 Describe your grammar/elementary school (or schools).
 Were they big or small?
 Are any of these schools still in existence today?
 If so, how have they changed since you went there?

 Above is a picture of Whitman School (named for Marcus Whitman an early missionary in Washington State) I went to Whitman for 6 grades in the 1950s, when I started at Whitman as a first grader Whitman actually had 8 grades, but when I started the 6th grade Shaw Junior High opened and they removed 7th and 8th grade from Whitman and several other elementary schools in the north east part of Spokane, Washington.
 Notice I said I started as a first grader, as the school district had eliminated kinder gardens when I was five years old, due to lack of space and teachers.
-I did go to kinder garden at the Lutheran Church on Wellesley and Post.
+I did go to kinder garden at the Christian Church on Wellesley and Post.

 The low addition on the right of the photo was the library; just left of the stairs was the wood shop, and the next class was home economics.
 If you can see the last classroom on the left on the third floor, in 6h grade I had a reading class there, but right outside of those windows was an air raid siren just at the same level as the third floor classroom.
 Hard to read when the siren went off every week.